startup house warsaw logo

 Necessary Software and Tools

-Before diving into HTML to PDF conversion in JavaScript, it's crucial to have the right software and tools ready.
+Before diving into HTML to PDF conversion in JavaScript, it’s crucial to have the right software and tools ready.
 Firstly, a modern web browser and a reliable code editor such as Visual Studio Code or Sublime Text are essential for writing and testing your code.
 Node.js is also recommended, as it provides a JavaScript runtime environment and an extensive package manager, npm, which simplifies the installation of libraries like jsPDF, html2canvas, and Puppeteer.
+Puppeteer is not only useful for PDF generation but is also widely used for web scraping tasks, allowing you to automate the extraction of website content.
 Additionally, ensure your system has Git installed for version control, which is invaluable for managing your codebase efficiently.
 Having these tools at your disposal will streamline the development process, allowing you to focus on implementing and optimising your HTML to the PDF format conversion logic.
-With the right setup, you'll be better equipped to tackle any challenges that arise during the conversion process.
+With the right setup, you’ll be better equipped to tackle any challenges that arise during the conversion process.

 Installing Required Libraries